ocf/ocfweb/ocfweb/docs/docs/staff/procedures/ssl.md

 The primary Common Name for a certificate should always be the **server hostname**, with service CNAMEs specified as Subject Alternative Names.
-A certificate for Request Tracker should have the primary CN `typhoon.ocf.berkeley.edu`, with `rt.ocf.berkeley.edu` as a SAN.
+A certificate for our apt repository/mirrors should have the primary CN `fallingrocks.ocf.berkeley.edu`, with `apt.ocf.berkeley.edu` and `mirrors.ocf.berkeley.edu` as SANs.

 This allows us to easily distinguish between certificates in cases where a service may be hosted by multiple hostnames, or where the hostname changes,